crigney3/IGME-235-Projects/project1/235-content-project1.md

 ## VIII.
 Other

-Reference images are from StrategyWiki and youtube, respectively.
+Reference images are from StrategyWiki and Wikipedia, respectively.

 ----